GFDRR/pyEmdat/README.md

 * Combine with population and GNI data (via World Development Indicators API)

-## Documentation
-Documentation for pyEmdat is available at: https://pyemdat.readthedocs.io/en/latest/

 ## Background: EM-DAT data
 EM-DAT is a global database of natural disaster events and impacts maintained by the Centre for Research on the Epidemiology of Disasters (CRED) at Université catholique de Louvain.
 It is used widely to inform policy-making on disaster risk management: for example, it helps policymakers identify the disaster types that are most common in a given country and that have had significant historical impacts on human populations.